Use chroot with vsftpd to connect to FTPS with multiple users

 # Make sure PORT transfer connections originate from port 20 (ftp-data). connect_from_port_20=YES pasv_address=<IP> pasv_min_port=61000 pasv_max_port=61010

-▶ Settings related to passive mode.
-Set the IP address assigned to the WAN side (global if via the Internet) in "pasv_address".
+▶ Passive mode related settings.
+Set the IP address assigned to the WAN side (global if via the internet) in "pasv_address".

-Specify the port range to be used for data connections in "pasv_min_port" and "pasv_max_port".
+Specify the port range used for data connections in "pasv_min_port" and "pasv_max_port".

 # You may change the default value for timing out an idle session. idle_session_timeout=<number>

 ▶ The default value is 600 when commented out.
-Specifies the number of seconds until the connection is disconnected when idle (i.e. left unattended).
+Specifies the number of seconds before disconnecting when a connection is idle (i.e., left unattended).

 ascii_upload_enable=YES ascii_download_enable=YES